Board of Directors & Leadership

-Jesse came to Grandfather in 2002 as a wildlife keeper and backcountry ranger.
-In 2004, his extraordinary knowledge and friendly demeanor led management to ask him to develop a naturalist program for Grandfather Mountain.
-He quickly took the program from the seed of an idea to the experience that visitors tell us adds the most value to a visit.
+Jesse came to Grandfather in 2002 and began his career on the mountain as a wildlife keeper and backcountry ranger.
+In 2004, he developed a naturalist program for Grandfather Mountain, managing it for a number of years.
 In 2015, Pope was named executive director of the Grandfather Mountain Stewardship Foundation.
+Read more about Jesse.

 Lesley works directly under the president and executive director to assist in implementing strategic plans.
 In addition to that, she oversees the Development/Fundraising Team, Special Events, Marketing & Communications Team and the Volunteer Program.

 In her spare time, Lesley enjoys spending time with her family, hiking, cooking and horseback riding.
 She served on the board of directors for the Avery YMCA and presently serves on the Avery County Chamber of Commerce board of directors.
 She was also a member of the 2019 Avery Leadership class.

 Tommy is operations manager for the Grandfather Mountain Stewardship Foundation.
 He and wife Ginny moved to the WNC mountains from Clinton, S.C., to retire.
 Instead, he began working as gate manager at Grandfather Mountain.